ryanoconnor7/chaminadeDocs/README.md

 # Chaminade HS App User Guide

 Welcome to the guide for the Chaminade HS App.
-This guide covers how to use less obvious features that add convenience to students' and teachers' workflows.
+This guide covers how to use the less obvious features that add convenience to students' and teachers' workflows.

 ## Table of Contents {docsify-ignore}